CV-TFThiery/starter-hugo-academic2/content/publication/conference-paper/index.md

 ---
 abstract: >-
-  Given a variable of interest, we would like to find the best linear predictor for it by choosing a subset of k relevant variables obeying a matroid constraint.
+  Given a variable of interest, we would like to find the best linear predictor for it by choosing a subset of $k$ relevant variables obeying a matroid constraint.
 This problem is a natural generalization of subset selection problems where it is necessary to spread observations amongst multiple different classes.
-We derive new and strengthened guarantees for this problem by improving the analysis of the Residual Random Greedy and by developing a novel distorted local search.
+We derive new and strengthened guarantees for this problem by improving the analysis of the $\textsc{Residual Random Greedy}$ and by developing a novel distorted local search.
 Our algorithms have optimal asymptotic guarantees.

-  The central piece of our work is the introduction of a novel data-dependent parameter extending  Das and Kempe's definition [paper].
-In the regression problem, this parameter is connected to the minimum k-sparse eigenvalue of the covariance matrix.
+  The central piece of our work is the introduction of a novel data-dependent parameter extending Das and Kempe's definition [https://arxiv.org/abs/1102.3975].
+In the regression problem, this parameter is connected to the minimum $k$-sparse eigenvalue of the covariance matrix.
 We obtain similar results that Bayesian A-optimal Design and Column Subset Selection leading to new guarantees for these problems as well.
 slides: example
 url_pdf: ""
 publication_types: